 Of course, they have the capabilities to perform each other’s tasks, although in a limited manner.
 In such a situation, instead of making a firm choice, it is better to leverage both tools for infrastructure management, based on their respective strengths.

 The answer to the question “which tool to use?” is – it depends.
 It depends on how the infrastructure management process is currently shaped.
 It is important to find the right balance of orchestration and configuration management to assign clear responsibilities to the respective tools.

 If you are looking to manage infrastructure as code, Spacelift is the way to go.
 It supports Git workflows, policy as code, programmatic configuration, context sharing, and many more great features.
-It currently works with Terraform and Pulumi, with support for Ansible and CloudFormation on the way!
-You can check it for FREE, by going here and creating a trial account.
+It currently works with Terraform, Pulumi, and CloudFormation, with support for Ansible on the way!
+You can test drive it for FREE, by going here and creating a trial account.

 The most flexible management platform for Infrastructure as Code